Ivica Tanković

 Ivica Tanković is a Croatian former footballer who played as a midfielder.

+Club career

 Tanković played in the Yugoslav First League with NK Zagreb in 1969.
-Throughout his tenure with Zagreb he played in the 1969–70 Inter-Cities Fairs Cup.
+Throughout his tenure with Zagreb, he played in the 1969–70 Inter-Cities Fairs Cup.
 In 1974, he played in the National Soccer League with Hamilton Croatia.

+Managerial career

+In 1976, he was named the head coach for Welland Lions Croatia in the National Soccer League.
+After several months with the club, he resigned from his position over disagreements with club management.